home-assistant/developers.home-assistant/docs/app_integration_sending_data.md

 ### Signaling encryption support

+There are two ways to enable encryption support:

-During registration, you must set `supports_encryption` to `true` to enable encryption.
+- **During initial registration** you set `supports_encryption` to `true`.
+- **After initial registration** you call the `enable_encryption` webhook action.

 The Home Assistant instance must be able to install `libsodium` to enable encryption.
-Confirm that you should make all future webhook requests encrypted by the presence of the key `secret` in the initial registration response.
+Confirm that you should make all future webhook requests encrypted by the presence of the key `secret` in the initial registration or enable encryption response.

 You must store this secret forever.
 There is no way to recover it via the Home Assistant UI and you should **not** ask users to investigate hidden storage files to re-enter the encryption key.
 You should create a new registration if encryption ever fails and alert the user.

+A registration may not initially support encryption due to a lack of Sodium/NaCL on the Home Assistant Core side.
+You should always strive to encrypt communications if possible.
+Therefore, we politely request that from time to time you attempt to enable encryption automatically or allow the user to manually enable encryption via a button in your app.
+That way, they can attempt to first fix whatever error is causing Sodium/NaCL to be uninstallable and then have a encrypted registration later.
+Home Assistant Core will log exact details if Sodium/NaCL is uninstallable.

 ## Update device location